loword/merge2pdf/README.md

 * `java -jar merge2pdf.jar --merge 1.jpg 2.tiff all.pdf` – merge images `1.jpg` and `2.tiff` into `all.pdf` as is, i.e. each image forms a separate page with the size equal to image

-* `java -jar merge2pdf.jar --merge -A3 -b20 1.pdf 2.png 3.png out.pdf` – append images `2.jpg` and `3.png` to `1.pdf` and save the resulting PDF to `out.pdf`; the images are placed to page size A3 padded with border 10 pixels and resized (if necessary) to fit the given page
+* `java -jar merge2pdf.jar --merge -A3 -b20 1.pdf 2.png 3.png out.pdf` – append images `2.jpg` and `3.png` to `1.pdf` and save the resulting PDF to `out.pdf`; the images are placed to page size A3 padded with border 10 pixels, resized (if necessary) to fit the given page and centered

+* `java -jar merge2pdf.jar --merge --dpi -scale 200x100 view1.jpg view2.jpg all.pdf` – merge images `view1.jpg` and `view1.jpg` into `all.pdf`; the images are first scaled according to DPI (that means for example that image with 300dpi is twice smaller than image with 150dpi) and then scaled down (if don't fit) the given box with width 200px and height 100px.

 ## Development / Contribution